 Pierre L’Enfant Plans the New Capital

-L’Enfant took his orders and the resulting design is largely what we have today in our city.
-Below is the map he made, “Plan of the City intended for the Permanent Seat of the Government of the United States …” Make sure you click on the map for greater details.
+L’Enfant followed his orders, and his resulting design is largely what we see in our city today.
+Below is his map, titled “Plan of the City intended for the Permanent Seat of the Government of the United States…” Click on the map for greater details.
 You’ll notice that Rock Creek is labeled Pine Creek on the map.

 Source: Library of Congress